 Admission Requirements

-In addition to the University graduate admission requirements, applicants should have a B.A. in Political Science, or Public Administration, or International Affairs and Diplomacy, International Law, or other related fields.
+In addition to the University graduate admission requirements, applicants should have a BA in Political Science, Public Administration, International Affairs and Diplomacy, International Law, or other related fields.

-Successful passing of the EET Entrance Exam with a minimum score of 600 is required (p.
-66 general catalogue), students’ undergraduate GPA of 3.0 minimum, work experience, letters of recommendation, motivation for a career and leadership are all taken into consideration.
-The Faculty may require the GRE exam for non-NDU students, and the following prerequisite courses may be required of non-major applicants.
+Successful passage of the EET Entrance Exam with a minimum score of 60 is mandatory.
+Additionally, students must have a minimum undergraduate GPA of 3.0.
+Factors such as work experience, letters of recommendation, and motivation for a career and leadership are all considered.
+The faculty may necessitate the GRE exam for non-NDU students, and non-major applicants may be required to complete the following prerequisite courses.

 Graduation Requirements

-Students seeking the degree of M.A. in GIR must meet the University graduation requirements and complete one of the following two options with a G.P.A. of at least 3.0/4.0: 36 credits of course work in addition to a comprehensive written and oral examination; or Successful completion of 30 credits course work and six credits thesis.
+Students seeking an MA in GIR must meet the University graduation requirements and complete one of the following two options of course work in addition to a comprehensive written and oral examination, or successful completion of 30 credits course work and 6 credits thesis.
+The minimum passing grade of a graduate course is “C.” Students in graduate studies are required to maintain a cumulative GPA of at least 3.0 in all courses taken for graduate programs with no more than 2 “Cs” per program.

 You have been successfully subscribed to our mailing list